openstack/charm-guide/doc/source/charm-anatomy.rst

 populated from different sources.
 Below outlines those namespaces.

 ..
 NOTE::
-   Hypens are always automatically converted to underscores in the template context.
+   Hyphens are always automatically converted to underscores in the template context.

 Template properties from Interfaces